wtlin1228/dev-note/docs/compilers/compilers.md

 - If the evaluation of `e` terminates then
   - The value of `e` is `v`
   - And the new store is `S'`
+- `lnew = newloc(S)` means that `lnew` is a location not already used in `S`

+### Informal semantics of `new T`

+- Allocate locations to hold all attributes of an object of class `T`
+  - Essentially, allocate a new object
+- Set attributes with their default values
+- Evaluate the initializers and set the resulting attributes values
+- Return the newly allocated object

+#### Informal semantics of `e0.f(e1, ..., en)`

+- Evaluate the arguments in order `e1, ..., en`
+- Evaluate `e0` to the target object
+- Let `X` be the dynamic type of the target object
+- Fetch from `X` the definition of `f` (with `n` args)
+- Create `n` new locations and an environment that maps `f`'s formal arguments to those locations
+- Initialize the locations with the actual arguments
+- Set `self` to the target object and evaluate `f`'s body

 # Resource